sebbdk/vargr-koseq/README.md

 const APIServer = require('vargr/api-server');
 const addAllActions = require('vargr/koa/actions/CRUD/all');

-const dbConfig = {
+// See the sequalize docs for more information on what can be configured const dbConfig = {
   name: 'demo',
   modelPath: join(__dirname, '../models'), // Path to folder where model definitions can be found